Spiti Diaries – V (Day 5) (Komik – Langza – Kyee Monastery – Kaza)

 Kyi monastery

-Kyi Monastery is one beautiful piece of architecture and a good place for photography.
 Our guide took us around the place and then gave us a photography break.
-I think by then, we were slightly bored of the monastery routine and hence a few of us skipped the part where they briefed us about the history of the monastery.
+I think by then, we were slightly bored with the monastery routine, and hence a few of us skipped the part where they briefed us about the history of the monastery.
+Also, I switch off mentally the minute they say “Women were not allowed inside the…”.

-An hour later, we were on our way back to Kaza.
-We reached Kaza at around 5:00pm and this time it was lesser taxing on the body in terms of high altitude breathlessness.
-We reached our guesthouse, had tea and decided to take a walk around the market.
+We reached our guesthouse, had tea, and decided to take a walk around the market.
 We also visited the Spiti Ecosphere office to meet the team behind this fabulous trip and the reason for the development in the district.

-At the dinner time, we had Ishita and Sunil, the movers and shakers of Spiti Ecosphere joining us for a good-bye-dinner.
-One of us was gifted a bottle of ‘arrak‘ by her hosts and she was kind enough to share it with us, for the dinner.
-We toasted to our intact body parts and amazing travel experience.
-Dinner was multiple times enjoyable because of the flowing arrak and the travel-tales from both the sides, ours and the Ecosphere team’s.
+At the dinner time, we had Ishita and Sunil, the movers and shakers of Spiti Ecosphere join us for a goodbye-dinner.
+One of the host-families gifted a bottle of ‘Arrak‘ to one of our teammates, and she was kind enough to share it with us during the dinner.

 Read Day 6 here.